neelansh15/pollen-protocol/docs/follow-modules/NFTGated.md

-# ERC721 Gated
+# NFT Gated
-Allow follow only if the user holds a certain NFT.
+Allow follow only if the user holds a certain ERC721 NFT.
 The NFT address should not be zero.

 ## Deployment